xZreai/docs/docs/dev-corner/dev-guide/setup-environment.md

 To avoid having to copy the `flybywire-aircraft-a320-neo` folder after every compile it is possible to use a so called symlink from your Community folder to your compiled `flybywire-aircraft-a320-neo` folder.

-To create your Symlink, open your command terminal and run the below command, substituting the correct file paths with your community folder, and the 'flybywire-aircraft-a320' folder from your new project.
+To create your symlink, open your command terminal and run the below command, substituting the correct file paths with your community folder, and the 'flybywire-aircraft-a320' folder from your new project.

 !!! warning "Important step!"
     Make sure you remove any existing copy of the aircraft from your community folder before doing this.